linux-rdma/rdma-core/doc/rst/rdma-ndd.8.in.rst

 DETAILS
 =======

-Full operation of this deamon requires kernels which support polling of the procfs hostname file as well as libudev.
+Full operation of this daemon requires kernels which support polling of the procfs hostname file as well as libudev.

 If your system does not support either of these features, the daemon will set